Metro eyes better Christmas as consumer electronics turns corner

 BERLIN German retailer Metro AG (MEOG.DE) said on Monday it was "optimistic" ahead of the crucial Christmas period, after posting improved sales at its struggling consumer electronics unit for the first time in over two years.

-Group sales rose a like-for-like 0.7 percent to 15.1 billion euros (12 billion pounds) in the final quarter of its 2013/14 fiscal year, due to gains across its business - from cash-and-carry stores to Real hypermarkets and Kaufhof department stores.
+Group sales rose a like-for-like 0.7 percent to 15.1 billion euros ($19.3 billion) in the final quarter of its 2013/14 fiscal year, due to gains across its business - from cash-and-carry stores to Real hypermarkets and Kaufhof department stores.
 That was at the bottom end of forecasts, but the first rise across all units in almost four years.

 Metro's Media-Saturn is Europe's biggest consumer electronics group, but it has been hamstrung by a power struggle with the chain's founder as it battles fierce competition from online retailers.
 It saw like-for-like sales rise 1.8 percent.